 Hookah systems are available in both gas and electric versions.
 You can get about three hours of dive time on 2.5 quarts of gas, which is less expensive than filling a scuba tank.
 Gas systems do require more maintenance than electric versions.
 They're also a bit louder.

 The more "green" electric systems require less maintenance than gas systems.
-They can be recharged on the boat, are quiet, easy to start and less prone to corrosion.
-Electric hookah rigs are very popular among eco-tourists in the Caribbean and the South Pacific islands.
+They can be recharged on the boat, are quiet, easy to start, and less prone to corrosion.
+Electric tankless diving rigs are very popular among eco-tourists in the Caribbean and the South Pacific islands.

 - Enjoy deeper dives without the cumbersome scuba gear